sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 ```
 cd ~/$(deployment_name)-aks
 ```
 Inside this folder there are many folder and files now.
-Two of these folders, *viya4-iac-azure is the cloned repos for the sassoftware github Infrastructure-As-Code with edits made specific to your deployment.
+The *viya4-iac-azure* folder is the cloned repo for the sassoftware github Infrastructure-As-Code, with edits made specific to your deployment.
 Here you can add, edit and apply changes using terraform as you might with any other Viya deployment.

 Re-generate the Terraform plan after making changes to the infrastructure specification (eg. adding more nodes to a pool)
 ```